 Who's at risk?

-it is widely acknowledged that some people are more at risk from interactions than it
+it is widely acknowledged that some people are more at risk from interactions than others:

 - People with poor health generally are also at higher risk because their body's ability to eliminate drugs may be impaired, resulting in an increased risk of drug interaction.